Naturally Sweetened Strawberry Jam

 • Water canner

-1. Add the washed and stemmed strawberries into a large pot.
-Turn head on low and allow the strawberries to heat up slowly.
-As they begin to warm up, they will begin to sorta “melt”.
+1. Add the washed and stemmed strawberries to a large pot.
+Turn the heat on low and allow the strawberries to heat up slowly.
+As they begin to warm up, they will begin to sorta “melt.”
 Use a potato masher to squish them all around into little bits.

 2. After the strawberries are warm, squishy, and resemble jam, add in the cane sugar.
 Bring to a very low simmer for 10-15 minutes.